Nicaragua - Maternal mortality ratio

 Maternal mortality ratio (modeled estimate, per 100,000 live births)

-Definition: Maternal mortality ratio is the number of women who die during pregnancy and childbirth, per 100,000 live births.
-The data are estimated with a regression model using information on fertility, birth attendants, and HIV prevalence.
+Definition: Maternal mortality ratio is the number of women who die from pregnancy-related causes while pregnant or within 42 days of pregnancy termination per 100,000 live births.
+The data are estimated with a regression model using information on the proportion of maternal deaths among non-AIDS deaths in women ages 15-49, fertility, birth attendants, and GDP measured using purchasing power parities (PPPs).

 See also: